microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodspolicies-overview.md

 The authentication method policies APIs are used to manage policy settings.
 For example:

-* Define which types of FIDO2 security keys can be used in the Azure AD tenant.
+* Define the types of FIDO2 security keys that can be used in the Azure AD tenant.
 * Define which users or groups of users are allowed to use FIDO2 security keys or Passwordless Phone Sign in to sign in to Azure AD.

 ## What authentication methods policies can be managed in Microsoft Graph?